Ungigdu/AO-Workspace/README.md

 ```
 node wrapper.js
 ```
-This will bring a node environment with all the exports from require.js.
+This will bring a node environment with all the exports that required.
+Then you can continue to operate in node prompt.

 You can change it to reload another setting